-One-third of the remaining unexercisable options are scheduled to become exercisable on each of January 16, 2015, 2016 and 2017. - (F) Restricted stock units granted January 16, 2013.
-The units are scheduled to vest on January 16, 2016 subject to determination that the test to assure eligibility under Section 162(m) was satisfied and also subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
-The amount shown is the maximum number of units that could vest. - (G) Options granted December 19, 2013.
-One-fourth of the options vested on December 19, 2014 and one-fourth of the options are scheduled to become exercisable on each of December 19, 2015, 2016 and 2017.
+(F) Options granted December 17, 2015.
+One-fourth of the remaining unexercisable options vested on December 17, 2016 and one-fourth are scheduled to become exercisable on each of December 17, 2017, 2018 and 2019.

+(G) Restricted stock units granted December 17, 2015.
+The units are scheduled to vest on December 17, 2018 subject to determination that the test to assure eligibility under Section 162(m) was satisfied and also subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
+The amount shown is the maximum number of units that could vest.

+(H) Restricted stock units granted January 16, 2013.
+The units are scheduled to vest on January 16, 2017.